joshhammond/IIS_COVID19_Data/README.md

 Thomas Hale, Noam Angrist, Rafael Goldszmidt, Beatriz Kira, Anna Petherick, Toby Phillips, Samuel Webster, Emily Cameron-Blake, Laura Hallas, Saptarshi Majumdar, and Helen Tatlow.
 (2021).
 “A global panel database of pandemic policies (Oxford COVID-19 Government Response Tracker).”
 Nature Human Behaviour. https://doi.org/10.1038/s41562-021-01079-8

-This data is a modification of data provided by the Oxford Covid-19 Government Response Tracker (OxCGRT) project.
+The data set used in the paper is a modification of source data provided by the Oxford Covid-19 Government Response Tracker (OxCGRT) project.
 The main webpage for the project is located here: https://www.bsg.ox.ac.uk/research/research-projects/covid-19-government-response-tracker

-The data (which is updated frequently) is located on Git-Hub here: https://github.com/OxCGRT/covid-policy-tracker
+The OxCGRT source data (which is updated frequently) is located on Git-Hub here: https://github.com/OxCGRT/covid-policy-tracker